Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 1. You can lock and unlock SwitchBot Lock with your Apple Watch.

 Note: locking and unlocking using Apple Watch is only possible when within Bluetooth range.
-Even if your SwitchBot Lock has cloud services turned on, your Lock can not be remotely controlled using your Apple Watch.
+Even if your SwitchBot Lock has Third-party Services turned on, your Lock can not be remotely controlled using your Apple Watch.

 Related Posts: